 Mentoplasty surgery, sliding genioplasty surgery, chin augmentation surgery or chin implant surgery are not recommended for patients suffering from one or more of the following conditions:

 ● Severe microgenia – an extremely small or deformed chin

 ● Periodontal disease

-Different types of implants may be used:
+Different types of implants can be chosen, general options are:

 ● Bone grafted from the patient

 An artificial chin implant is one of the most preferred options as it has a lower risk of developing complications such as infections.
 The surgeon may also create cuts into the jaw bone or remove and reposition the chin bone for a better effect.